christopher5106/christopher5106.github.io/_posts/2015-03-24-install-hadoop-hdfs-mapreduce-yarn-hive-hbase-sqoop-spark-in-a-nutshell.markdown

 Spark interface will be available at [http://localhost:8080/](http://localhost:8080/)

-**To concluse,** here is a nice classification of the different levels of interactions, from @Hortonworks :
+**To conclude,** here is a nice classification of the different levels of interactions, from @Hortonworks :

 ![Big data technologies]({{ site.url }}/img/data-plateform.png)